 Secretary Webb is a distinguished USMC veteran, former US Senator, Vietnam vet recipient of Navy Cross & Silver Star Medals, and best-selling author of military books.

-BUD/S is Basic Underwater Demolition/SEAL training course considered one of the most difficult military training programs in the world & the foundation of the SEAL's legacy as a highly successful special operations military unit.
-At BUD/S, an average of 20% of students graduate in each class.
-Tony often looks back at his experience at BUD/S & how a "do-or-die attitude" was required to start & complete some training events (as well as a supreme trust in the training staff, and of course faith in God).
+BUD/S is the Basic Underwater Demolition/SEAL training course considered one of the most difficult military training programs in the world & the foundation of the SEAL's legacy as a highly successful special operations military unit.
+A BUD/S class starts with an average of 100 students and the graduation average in each class is 20%.
+Tony often looks back at his experience at BUD/S & how a "do-or-die attitude" was required to start & complete some training events (as well as a supreme trust in training staff, classmates, and of course faith in God).
 Once one achieves that mindset then it can change how one approaches so many things in life for their entire life.

-Tony's family Navy legacy includes Uncle David was the 48th Commanding Officer of the USS Constitution (still commissioned in the active duty Navy, USS Constitution is the oldest commissioned warship in the world & "America's Ship of State" & one of the most popular sites for visitors to Boston daily), cousin Tom was a Top Gun pilot who worked as an advisor on the movie "Top Gun," and cousin Mike served in the nuclear Navy.
+Tony's family Navy legacy includes Uncle David was the 48th Commanding Officer of the USS Constitution, cousin Tom was a Top Gun pilot who worked as an advisor on the movie "Top Gun," and cousin Mike served in the nuclear Navy.
 Tony's Dad Don served in the Marine Corps in aviation ordnance in Korea.
 Tony's brother Dave served in the Marines as a Sergeant & aircraft technician.

 LT O'Brien was selected for & attended BUD/S at the maximum age of 28.
 In class 155, due to being the senior ranking student as a Lieutenant, he was the class leader throughout training including completing Hell Week on his first try.
 During marksmanship training, he was recognized as the top shooter in his class.
 Then he failed a rigorous evaluated pool training exercise when he passed out underwater, was revived poolside, and was dropped from class 155 & rolled back to class 156.